- Terminal MA

 Composition and Rhetoric

-At UMass, students interested in composition and rhetoric will find a well established program focused on the study of writing in academic and public spaces, emphasizing the intersections of theory, pedagogy, and literate practice.
+At UMass, students interested in studying composition and rhetoric at the graduate level will find a well established program focused on the study of writing in academic and public spaces, emphasizing the intersections of theory, pedagogy, and literate practice.

-The rhetoric and composition faculty offer core courses in composition theory, rhetorical theory, literacy studies, and research methodologies which are supplemented by a wide array of special topics courses on public discourse, genre theory, race and writing, gender and writing, and writing and emerging technologies to name just a few.
-These complement the Department of English's extensive offerings in literary and cultural studies, creative writing, and American Studies.
-Building on these opportunities, doctoral students have the flexibility to define their own course of study and research project.
+Graduate students specializing in rhetoric and composition take core courses in composition theory, rhetorical theory, literacy studies, and research methodologies.
+These core courses are supplemented by a wide array of special topics courses on public discourse, genre theory, race and writing, gender and writing, and writing and emerging technologies, to name just a few.

 Professional development opportunities

 Our graduate students work closely with a distinguished composition and rhetoric faculty and enjoy a wide variety of teaching and professional development opportunities.
 This includes opportunities to grow as teachers in our nationally recognized first-year Writing Program, writing-across-the-curriculum program, and computer-equipped writing classrooms.

 Composition and rhetoric graduate students and faculty form a friendly community, coming together outside of the classroom for a variety of activities, including student-organized writing groups, program potlucks in the spring and fall, and monthly "comp shares."
 Comp shares are informal gatherings where students and faculty share their research, receive feedback on writing-in-progress, and discuss professional development topics (applying for grants or drafting conference proposals, for example).